matths/rpi-ws281x-tixy/README.md

 ![tixy function running in the browser using color shades instead of circle with different sizes](images/loop_web_640x360.gif "Web Renderer")

-If you want to play with this and don't want do all changes directly on your PI, we added a div based web renderer as well.
+If you want to play with this and don't want to do all changes directly on your PI, we added a div based web renderer as well.
 We use esm modules and thus rollup to bundle it.
 You can play with it like this:

 ```shell
 cd server/ssl; ./create.sh; cd ../..